 I had a wonderful sailing holiday Earlier this year in 2016 I had a wonderful sailing holiday.
 Click HERE to read about it.
 I signed up to go sailing with the JST (Jubilee Sailing Trust) on the Lord Nelson.
 It was a six day trip from Southampton to France and back to Southampton.
 Help me […]

 Were the any benefits walking the MS mile?
 Definitely!
 On the 9th September I walked the MS mile.
 Definitely YES 🙂 I raised just over £ 1,700 for the Chilterns MS Therapy Centre I proved to myself I could walk three quarters of a mile even with a rollator :-)) Taking exercise on a regular basis, […]

 After several weeks of training the big day arrived.
 12 September, now it’s my turn to walk the MS Mile.
 Getting there My training was walking 100 yard lengths with my Rollator.
 I felt huge benefits from the exercise, I feel more positive and my balance is now so much better.
 I am now walking distances […]

 Good exercise is something we all need to do.
-It gets those muscles working.
-Since I signed up for the ‘Walk the MS Mile’ for the Chilterns MS Centre I have gone out nearly every day with my rollator pushing myself to walk the yards.
-I started training in early August and now it […]
+It gets those muscles working and it also makes me feel a whole lot better in mind and body.
+Since I signed up for the ‘Walk the MS Mile’ for the Chilterns MS Centre I have gone out nearly every day with my rollator pushing myself […]

 I’m now training every evening.
 Getting fitter so I can walk the ‘MS Mile’.
 Training time Every evening at about 5 o’clock I’m out training, doing a walk with my rollator.
 I increase the distance every few days.
 D Day is Saturday 12 September and takeoff is at 11.00 outside M & S in Berkhamsted […]